credativ/plutono/docs/sources/variables/variable-selection-options.md

 ## Include All option

-Grafana adds an `All` option to the variable dropdown list.
+Plutono adds an `All` option to the variable dropdown list.
 If a user selects this option, then all variable options are selected.

 ## Custom all value